 \end{proof}

-Theorem \ref{blabla1} from the first step, allows us to reduce calculation of $K_1({\cal O}_E)$, where $E$ is a locally finite graph with Betti number $\beta(E)$ to the $K_1$ for the graph $\Gamma$, which is a rose with $\beta(E)=\beta(\Gamma)$ petals and a tree, rooted in the vertex of the rose, with finite number of branches outgoing from each vertex, due to locally finiteness condition.
+Theorem \ref{blabla1} from the first step, allows us to reduce the calculation of $K_1({\cal O}_E)$, where $E$ is a locally finite graph with the Betti number $\beta(E)$ to the $K_1$ for the graph $\Gamma$, which is a rose with $\beta(E)=\beta(\Gamma)$ petals and a finite number of trees, rooted in the vertex of the rose, with a finite number of branches outgoing from each vertex, due to the locally finiteness condition.